blockchain-lab-um/masca/packages/docs/docs/tutorial/rpc-methods.md

 #### Returns

-`boolean` if VC/VP is valid.
+`boolean` - `true` if VC/VP is valid, `false` otherwise.

-If `verbose` is set to true, it returns `IVerifyResult` instead, which also contains an Error message.
+If `verbose` is set to `true` , it returns `IVerifyResult` instead, which also contains an Error message.

 ### getAccountSettings

 #### Description

-Used to obtain settings of currently selected account
+`getAccountSettings` obtains the settings of the currently selected account.

 ```typescript
 const response = await ethereum.request({